Sofía Patterson-Guitterrez – Flute

 Emily is in her third year reading music at Clare College Cambridge.
 Currently studying the oboe with Christopher Cowie through the CAMRAM scheme, she previously attended the junior department of the Royal Academy of Music, studying with Jo Lively and Debbie Goodyer.
 Here, she performed the Vaughan Williams Oboe Concerto with the Senior Strings Chamber Orchestra under Suzie Collier.
 Her passion for orchestral music was fuelled by her time as the principal oboist of the National Youth Orchestra in 2022 and 2023.

 Now, she is the principal oboist of the Cambridge University Orchestra, and has played with the Dmitri Ensemble in Sinfonia Smith Square.
 She plays in other recitals, chamber groups and orchestras throughout the university, such as featuring as the cor anglais soloist in Copland’s Quiet City and playing in the Cambridge Camerata .
 She has enjoyed performing in masterclasses with Alexei Ogrintchouk and Nicholas Daniel.
-Next year, Emily will study as a postgraduate at the Royal Academy of Music on an entrance scholarship.
+Next year, Emily will study as for a postgraduate at the Royal Academy of Music on an entrance scholarship.

 Raj Bhaumik – Clarinet